ampledata/cookbook-style-guide/README.md

   Chef::Log.debug("This Node's EC2 information is #{node['ec2']")
   ```

-  Justification:
+#### Justification

-  - Just look at the output!
+  1. Just look at the output!
 TK

-* Why put on 5 lines what you can put on one, for under 80 characters!
+### Why put on 5 lines what you can put on one, for under 80 characters!

   ```Ruby
   # Yes